 In addition to the Anti-Slavery and Human Trafficking Policy mentioned above Grant Thornton Ireland has additional related policies and documents.

-The Grant Thornton Ireland* Whistleblowing Policy is highlighted to employees and partners on a reoccurring basis.
+Our Whistleblowing Policy is highlighted to employees and partners on a reoccurring basis.
 This policy facilitates and encourages employees and partners to raise concerns or disclose information, which relates to wrongdoing, illegal practices or unethical conduct, which may come to their attention through work (including concerns that may relate to modern slavery and human trafficking).
 This includes the facility for anonymous reporting.

 These policies and documents will continue to be reviewed on, at minimum, an annual basis.